jayendrasharan/system-test/README_SCOPE_COVERED.md

 ## All the below features are implemented
 ---

-## You access webapp on below URL, which is deployed on firebase
+## Webapp can be accessed on below URL, which is deployed on firebase

 https://sureify-32da6.web.app/